avilabiel/node-slate/source/includes/customers.md

 }
 ```

-This endpoint delete a specific customer's phone.
+This endpoint deletes a specific customer's phone.

 #### HTTP Request